the United Kingdom

 Become a leader in change

 With its dedicated leadership module, this course prepares you for a future as a collaborative change-maker.
 The course challenges traditional views of leadership.
-It adopts an understanding of inclusive leadership that is grounded in critical, creative and collaborative skills - a holistic and humanistic way of thinking.
+It adopts an understanding of inclusive leadership that is grounded in critical, creative and collaborative skills.

 By taking this interdisciplinary approach and engaging in the discourses of leadership ethics, you will be equipped to bring about positive change in your chosen field.